malletjames99/MyWebsite/content/post/MLB--2021--NL--East--Hitter--Breakdown.md

 #### Key Takeaways

--Ozzie Albies and Freddie Freeman are number 2 and 3 repectively in total foul balls on the season, only Bo Bichette has more foul balls with 570 total, Eddie Rosario has a very similar approach profile to Albies and Freeman but has been much less effective in fewer plate appearances
+-Ozzie Albies and Freddie Freeman are number 2 and 3 repectively in total foul balls on the season, only Bo Bichette has more foul balls with 570 total, Eddie Rosario has a very similar approach profile to Albies and Freeman but has been much less effective in fewer plate appearances.

--Ronald Acuna Jr. has unfortunately been injured since July 10th but had one of the most productive seasons going out of any MLB batter at the plate, his selective eye paired with a 99th percentile barrel rate lends to a lethal combination at the plate and a well balanced approach profile
+-Ronald Acuna Jr. has unfortunately been injured since July 10th but had one of the most productive seasons going out of any MLB batter at the plate, his selective eye paired with a 99th percentile barrel rate lends to a lethal combination at the plate and a well balanced approach profile.

 -Adam Duvall leads the Braves in Whiff% on all pitches at 15% which is really quite reasonable considering he also leads the Braves and all of the NL in RBIs with 99...
-I call myself a baseball fan and he might've been my 99th guess at NL RBI leader, a very underrated and consistent bat
+I call myself a baseball fan and he might've been my 99th guess at NL RBI leader, a very underrated and consistent bat.

 ## Phillies